pagkly/Zed/Investopedia3/What Is a Certificate of Origin (CO).md

 ## Understanding Certificates of Origin

 Customs officials expect the CO to be a separate document from the commercial invoice or packing list.
-Customs in these countries also expect it to be signed by the exporter, the signature notarized, and the document subsequently signed and stamped by a [chamber of commerce](https://www.investopedia.com/terms/c/chamber-of-commerce.asp).
+Customs in these countries also expect it to be signed by the exporter, the signature notarized, and the document subsequently signed and stamped by a [[chamber of commerce]](https://www.investopedia.com/terms/c/chamber-of-commerce.asp).
 In some cases, the destination customs authority may request proof of review from a specific chamber of commerce.
 Chambers of commerce usually only certify that which is verifiable.
 However, if the chamber is presented with a declaration attesting to commercial details, the accuracy of which it cannot check, it must confine itself to stamping the document attesting to the position and the identity of the signatory.

 The proof of review usually amounts to the chamber’s official embossing stamp and a signature of an authorized chamber representative.
 Some countries are accepting electronically issued certificates of origin that have been electronically signed by a chamber of commerce.